itnilesh/go-rest-api/README.md

 # go-rest-api

-Sample rest apis in GO
+### Objective

+Create sample tutorial for beginges who want to write rest based micro-services in Go.

 ### How to run ?